15 Things To Do in Fukushima

 10. Fall in Love with the Number One Rice Ball in Japan

-Made with the sweet tasting “Date Chicken,” the Niku Gorro to Onigiri can only be found at Yanagawa Machi no Eki in Fukushima’s Date City.
+Made with the sweet tasting “Date Chicken,” the Niku Gorotto Onigiri can only be found at Yanagawa Machi no Eki in Fukushima’s Date City.
 An instant hit, this simple rice ball was pronounced the number one in Japan in the “2019 Bento and Prepared Meal Awards.”
 Grab a rice ball maker’s dozen and take a walk around the city.
 Just a few minutes away is Yanagawa Hachiman Shrine, the patron shrine of the Date Clan, where Date Masamune is said to have met and fallen in love with his wife, Princess Megohime.
-Buy a heart shaped ema before you leave the Machi no Eki and you can hang it up along the path outside the shrine!
+Buy a heart-shaped ema before you leave the Machi no Eki and you can hang it up along the path outside the shrine!

 9. Feed the Swans at Lake Inawashiro

 Enjoy a soul cleansing view of Mount Bandai while making friends with the swans and other waterfowl that come to the lake in Winter.
 Smack in the center of Fukushima, Lake Inawashiro is the fourth largest lake in Japan.
 It is bordered by the town of Inawashiro on the North, the birthplace of Hideyo Noguchi, a renowned scientist and one of the foremost figures of Japanese history.
-Known for his research into syphilis, Noguchi’s face was added to 1000-yen note in 2004.
-The Noguchi Memorial Hall, featuring the house in which the doctor was born, is located just along the lake, a short bus ride from Inawashiro Station.
+Known for his research into syphilis, Noguchi’s face was added to the 1000-yen note in 2004.
+The Noguchi Memorial Museum, featuring the house in which the doctor was born, is located just along the lake, a short bus ride from Inawashiro Station.

 8. Smell the Flowers at Nihonmatsu

 Nihonmatsu is a former castle town just a few stops away from Fukushima Station on the Tohoku Shinkansen Line.
-Nihonmatsu Castle, or Kasumiga Castle came in at number thirteen in the “Best Castles of Japan” 2015 ranking, due in no small part to the city’s annual chrysanthemum festival.
+Nihonmatsu Castle, or Kasumiga Castle, came in at number thirteen in the “Best Castles of Japan” 2015 ranking, due in no small part to the city’s annual chrysanthemum festival.
 While chrysanthemum shows are a tradition practiced throughout Japan, Nihonmatsu makes their festival into a month long affair!
 Every Fall Kasumiga Castle Park is lined with handmade mannequins, often meant to represent famous samurai.
 These dolls are dressed in Edo period clothes made almost entirely of chrysanthemums!
 The artisans of Nihonmatsu are also credited for creating senrinzaki, chrysanthemum plants with thousands of blossoms spread out into the shape of a dome.

 7. Learn About Aizu Samurai